 Sausage stands typically serve the Käsekrainer with a white bread roll or a slice of dark bread, plus mustard and/or ketchup.

-Notable facts: There’s something strangely mesmerising about slicing into a Käsekrainer and seeing hot, melted cheese ooze or squirt out.
+There’s something strangely captivating about slicing into one of these delights and seeing hot, melted cheese ooze or squirt out.

-There is some debate as to whether this term is a real Viennese one, or was invented to impress/scare tourists.
+(Debate rages as to whether this term is a real Viennese one or simply a devious invention to impress/scare tourists.)

-Good to know: The Käsekrainer almost caused a diplomatic incident between Slovenia and Austria.
+The Käsekrainer once almost caused a diplomatic incident between Slovenia and Austria.

-Naturally this didn’t sit well with the Viennese authorities, concerned about the loss of such a culturally-significant icon (and the renaming costs).
-Fortunately the Slovenians were kind enough to accept a compromise and the Käsekrainer can still be called as such.
+Naturally, this didn’t sit well with the Viennese authorities, presumably concerned about the loss of such a culturally-significant icon (and the renaming costs).
+Fortunately, the Slovenians were kind enough to accept a compromise and the Käsekrainer can still be called as such.